Our experts are pioneering a multidisciplinary, critical approach to criminology, criminal law and criminal justice.

 We value the contributions and commitment of our partner organisations that support our public seminars and events.

 The Centre for Continuing Education and the Sydney Institute of Criminology hold courses throughout the year aimed at criminal justice practitioners, students and others.
 The Centre for Continuing Education courses focus on delivering practical and applied learning opportunities.
-More information on their courses can be found here.

 Areas of interest